intermezzOS/book/src/jumping-headlong-into-long-mode.md

 it has more abilities than it thought!
 A classic tale of bravery.

 But where is this `long_mode_start` that we're jumping to?
 Why, defined at the bottom of our file, of course!
-Put this at the end:
+Put this at the end of `boot.asm`:

 ```x86asm
 section .text